Mask mandate may not be necessary for now, say experts | Health

 Addressing concerns, Menon said that given the current level of vaccination and population exposure in India, it is unlikely that a future wave will cause as much damage as the second wave of the Delta variant last year.

-The cumulative doses administered in the country so far under the nationwide COVID-19 vaccination drive has exceeded 185.20 crore.
-In Rath's view, while the 'seriousness' of the disease is waning with widespread prior immunisations or infections, it remains true that the more rapidly the virus spreads, the more problems will arise for the healthcare system.
+The cumulative doses administered in the country so far under the nationwide COVID-19 vaccination drive have exceeded 185.20 crores.
+In Rath's view, while the 'seriousness' of the disease is waning with widespread prior immunizations or infections, the more rapidly the virus spreads, the more problems will indeed arise for the healthcare system.

 "Also, the more widely the virus circulates, the more the chances of a variant with new characteristics emerging," he added.